 Phase 1 instruments the end-to-end path and tests the network environment from Santiago, Chile (SCL) to NCSA.
 Phase 1 consists of bandwidth, latency, jitter, packet loss, etc., measurements tests.
 The results of these tests shall be interpreted so that the characteristics of the network may be understood prior to doing the higher level tests. perfSonar and other measurements tools shall be used to test the network.

+Phase 2: La Serena to NCSA, best effort

+Similar to Phase 1, Phase 2 instruments the end-to-end path and tests the network environment from La Serena, Chile to NCSA.
+Bandwidth, latency, jitter, packet loss, etc., measurements tests will be performed using perfSonar.
+The results of these tests shall be interpreted so that the characteristics of the network may be understood prior to doing the guaranteed bandwidth tests.

-Phase 2: Santiago to NCSA, X Mbps Guaranteed Bandwidth
+Phase 3: Santiago to NCSA, X Mbps Guaranteed Bandwidth

 Goal: Validate the results from Freemon (2013) paper (http://arxiv.org/abs/1303.7467) on the real long haul network.